 The next morning we once again welcomed a bit of rain, and so we decided to hop onto a hop-on hop-off city tour bus and see what we can, before we headed off to the English Gardens, where they have the renowned Chinese Biergarten.

 That night was Murray’s birthday-eve and so we went out drinking to celebrate his birthday.
-The full photo album can once again be seen on Facebook along with the other travelling photos.

 The next morning, all feeling a little worse-for-wear, we climbed back into the cars and prepared for our longest stretch of driving… approximately 7 or 8 hours.